NordicHPC/sonar/doc/MANUAL.md

 ```

 If SELinux is enabled then the files *must* be in `/usr/local/lib` and the User and Group directives
-in the service filw won't be honored.
+in the service file won't be honored.
 Instead, use this workaround:

 ```
 ExecStart=/usr/sbin/runuser -u sonar -- \